AnthonyCxx/AnthonyCxx/README.md

 in Chinese (Mandarin).

 # Cybersecurity and Programming
-I primarily program in C++, but I also do some C#.
+I primarily program in C++, but I also do some C# and Python.
 I enjoy programming a great deal and I spent a lot of time on deepening my knowledge of C++ and programming in general.
 I have an interest in low-level programming and hacking, specifically IoT and application security/exploitation.<br />

 # Project Details and Contact